The Best Schools in Auckland 2018: How to choose the right schoolby Ken Robinson

-You can find a full list of Auckland secondary schools and their academic results at the bottom of this article.
+You can search for the academic results of each Auckland secondary school at the bottom of this article.

 The quality of education is in how these elements work together.
 A great curriculum is not enough if the assessment system values only part of it.
 A wonderful environment is not enough if the quality of teaching is poor.
 What makes a school great is having the balance and the dynamics right.
 How rich is the curriculum?
 How well do the teachers personalise their approach to each child?
 How much discretion and creativity does the school allow its teachers?
 How well does the school relate with parents and the community at large?

 Does the school have a broad, balanced, and dynamic curriculum?
 The curriculum is the content of education: what students are meant to know, understand, and be able to do.
 There is the formal curriculum, which is what students are required to cover.
 There is the informal curriculum, which is what they can choose to cover, including optional programmes and after-school activities.
 There is the whole curriculum, which is all of the above — the complete range of experiences the school offers.

 There is also what is sometimes called the hidden curriculum, which is another way of talking about the culture of the school, and that’s as important as anything that’s written in the brochure — if there is one.
 Students learn more in school than what’s on the syllabus, and so do their parents.
 They take in what the school thinks is important and what isn’t.
 They get that by what’s on the curriculum and what is not, what’s mandatory and what’s optional.
 They get it in how their work is assessed.
 Do they get useful comments and feedback?

 They pick up on the values of the school and on what counts as acceptable behaviour.
 You should look at the balance of the whole curriculum and at which parts are compulsory, and why.
 A balanced curriculum should include equal provision for the following.